The most famous film from each Spanish autonomous community, according to artificial intelligence

 Andalusia

-The most famous film in Andalusia, according to the AI, is… “La isla mínima” (The Minimal Island), released in 2014 and directed by Alberto Rodríguez.
-This Spanish thriller has been a hit with audiences and critics, not only in Andalusia but throughout Spain and beyond.
-The film tells the story of two homicide detectives from Madrid who are sent to a small town in the Andalusian wetlands to investigate the disappearance of two sisters.
-What unfolds is a gripping narrative that intertwines the mystery of a murder with the sociopolitical climate of Spain in the 1980s.
+The most famous film in Andalusia, according to the AI, is…“La isla mínima” (The Negligible Island), discharged in 2014 and coordinated by Alberto Rodríguez.
+This Spanish thriller has been a hit with gatherings of people and faultfinders, not as it were in Andalusia but all through Spain and past.
+The film tells the story of two crime analysts from Madrid who are sent to a little town within the Andalusian wetlands to examine the vanishing of two sisters.
+What unfurls may be a holding account that intertwines the mystery of a kill with the sociopolitical climate of Spain within the 1980s.

 Why is it so popular in Andalusia?
 For several reasons: an authentic representation of the Andalusian landscape in which the marshes themselves become a character in the story, with wide aerial shots capturing their mysterious beauty and isolation; its historical resonance for Andalusian audiences as the post-dictatorship period was a time of significant change and uncertainty in Spain, and the film captures the tensions and challenges of that period masterfully; and, in short, for presenting a compelling plot, complex characters and a suspenseful pace that keeps viewers engaged from start to finish.